If you’re considering applying for Teach For America, but aren’t sure if you’re eligible, find out more about our

 Teach For America requires that all applicants possess a bachelor’s degree by the start of our training program (between early and mid-June), which varies depending on your assigned region.
 Having a bachelor’s degree by the first day of the summer training is a requirement because corps members teach summer school in a public school system during this time.
 Corps members are also placed in teaching positions in their assigned region throughout the spring and summer.

 If you’ve completed all of your coursework for your undergraduate degree but are still waiting to have your degree conferred, normally we can work with you to get the necessary documentation from your school to verify that you are eligible.
 If you still have coursework to complete after June though, you will not be eligible for the 2020 corps.
 If you have a graduation date between July 2020 and June 2021, you may be eligible to apply early for the 2021 corps.
 This application will be available on our website by November 2019.

-I have a summer conflict which interferes with the summer training requirements
+I have a summer conflict that interferes with the summer training requirements.

 Summer training, which generally includes a week-long regional induction, five-week intensive training institute, and a week-long regional orientation, is mandatory, no way around this one.
 As a general rule of thumb, once corps members begin induction, they can expect to have weekday commitments from that day forward until the beginning of the school year.

 If you have a conflict that is earlier in the summer, you may want to preference regions with later training dates.
 If you know now that your conflict would require you to miss more than one day of every region’s training schedule, then you will not be able to join the 2021 corps.